AOMediaCodec/libavif/doc/avifenc.1.md

 **\--clli** _MaxCLL_,_MaxPALL_
 :   Add clli property (content light level information).

-**\--repetition-count** _N_ or infinite
+**\--repetition-count** _N_
-:   Number of times an animated image sequence will be repeated.
-Use 'infinite' for infinite repetitions (Default: infinite).
+:   Number of times an animated image sequence will be repeated, or 'infinite' for infinite repetitions.
+(Default: infinite).

 **\--**
 :   Signal the end of options.
 Everything after this is interpreted as file names.

 ## UPDATABLE OPTIONS

-The following options can optionally have a :u (or :update) suffix like **-q:u _Q_**, to apply only to input files appearing after the option:
+The following options can optionally have a **:u** (or **:update**) suffix like **-q:u _Q_**, to apply only to input files appearing after the option:

 **-q**, **\--qcolor** _Q_
-:   Quality for color (0-100, where 100 is lossless).
+:   Quality for color in 0..100 where 100 is lossless.

 **\--qalpha** _Q_
-:   Quality for alpha (0-100, where 100 is lossless).
+:   Quality for alpha in 0..100 where 100 is lossless.

 **\--qgain-map** _Q_
-:   Quality for the gain map (0-100, where 100 is lossless).
+:   Quality for the gain map in 0..100 where 100 is lossless.

 **\--tilerowslog2** _R_
-:   log2 of number of tile rows (0-6, default: 0).
+:   log2 of number of tile rows in 0..6.
+(Default: 0).

 **\--tilecolslog2** _C_
-:   log2 of number of tile columns (0-6, default: 0).
+:   log2 of number of tile columns in 0..6.
+(Default: 0).

 **\--autotiling**
 :   Set \--tilerowslog2 and \--tilecolslog2 automatically.

 **\--scaling-mode** _N_[/_D_]
 :   EXPERIMENTAL: Set frame (layer) scaling mode as given fraction.
-If omitted, D default to 1.
+If omitted, the denominator defaults to 1.
 (Default: 1/1).

 **\--duration** _D_
 :   Frame durations (in timescales) (default: 1).
 This option always applies to following inputs with or without the `:u` suffix.